Geonkick-Synthesizer/geonkick/README.md

 #### Packages

-Geonkick can be found in the repository of ArchLinux, OpenSUSE, Fedora, Manjaro, FreeBSD, KXStudio and others.
+Geonkick can be found in the repository of ArchLinux, OpenSUSE, Fedora , Manjaro, FreeBSD, KXStudio and Ubuntu Studio.

 ##### Packaging